Battle of Zinjibar (2011–2012): Battle

-May 2011: Ansar al-Sharia takeover
+Ansar al-Sharia takeover (May 2011)

 On 27 May, around 300 fighters from Ansar al-Sharia departed from Jaar and, after a travelling through a stretch of mountains, descended into Zinjibar unopposed.
 Attributed to an "intelligence breakdown", the surprise invasion was completed within a few hours and without any response by government forces stationed in the city.
-The first target of the militants, the local base of the Central Security Forces (CSF) on the eastern outskirts of the city, was quickly abandoned by its soldiers, allowing for the militants to raid it and loot the equipment.
-Most of the CSF soldiers, excluding 50 who were captured, fled to the headquarters of the 25th Mechanized Brigade on the southeast edge of the city.
-After equipping themselves with the looted weapons, the militants proceeded to besiege the base, while other militants spread through the city and captured it uncontested, including the local government headquarters.
-All government buildings were taken over, while surrendering soldiers were executed and occupants of the main prison were released.
+The first target of the militants was the local base of the Central Security Forces (CSF) on the eastern outskirts of the city.
+It was quickly abandoned by its soldiers, allowing for the militants to raid it and loot the equipment.
+Most of the CSF fled to the headquarters of the 25th Mechanized Brigade on the southeast edge of the city.
+After equipping themselves with the looted weapons, Ansar al-Sharia proceeded to besiege the base while other militants spread through the city and captured it uncontested, including the local government headquarters.All government buildings were taken over, while surrendering soldiers were reportedly executed and occupants of the main prison were released.

-The commander of the 25th Mechanized Brigade, General Muhammad al-Somali, soon realized that nearly all local officials, including the governor, the security chief, and the head of an army brigade, had fled the city for Aden.
-After receiving no response from a local Republican Guard outpost, Somali contacted influential renegade general Ali Mohsen al-Ahmar for help.
+The commander of the 25th Mechanized Brigade, General Mohammed al-Somali, soon realized that nearly all local officials had fled the city for Aden.
+After receiving no response from a Republican Guard outpost, he contacted General Ahmar for help.
 The 119th Infantry Brigade, located west of Zinjibar, was pro-revolution and led by Ahmar ally General Faisal Rajab.
-As Somali asserted to Ahmar that he remained neutral to the revolution, the 119th Infantry Brigade was not mobilized, allowing Ansar al-Sharia to consolidate control over Zinjibar.
+Because Somali asserted to Ahmar that he remained neutral to the revolution, the 119th Infantry Brigade was not mobilized and Ansar al-Sharia was allowed to consolidate control over Zinjibar.
 Checkpoints were established by the militants at the three highways leading into the city.
-At noon, Ansar al-Sharia leader Jalal Baleedi, surrounded by his men, gave a speech for Friday prayers at a mosque in the city.
+At noon, Ansar al-Sharia leader Jalal Baleedi gave a speech for Friday prayers at a mosque in the city.
 They later looted the central bank and encouraged civilians to take part.

+The 25th Mechanized Brigade faced further pressure from Ansar al-Sharia by 30 May.
 On 29 May, the army began shelling Zinjibar with artillery, and on 30 May the Yemeni Air Force began launching airstrikes on the city.
 The period saw some of the most intense fighting during the entire battle, with the military bombing campaign indiscriminately targeting the city without warnings for civilians.
 Residents estimated that around 200 homes were destroyed by the air raids.
 Most of the city's residents had deserted the town by that time.